RanSolo/bitcoin-transaction-viewer/README.md

 ### Future steps

 - the favorites do save to the database, but they are not associated to a user.
 This was just a quick way to get the functionality working.
+Add pg adapter for Next Auth.
 - Protect all routes
 - Match the figma designs
 - Display correct data fields in the table, the figma designs did not mirror to the data returned from the api.